joeytakeda/misc/table.md

 @precisioncharacterizes the precision of the values specified by the other attributes.
 **Status**Optional**Datatype**teidata.certainty
 @scopewhere the measurement summarizes more than one observation, specifies the applicability of this measurement.
+**Status**Optional**Datatype**teidata.enumerated**Sample values include:**

-**Status**Optional**Datatype**teidata.enumerated**Sample values include:**allmeasurement applies to all instances.mostmeasurement applies to most of the instances inspected.rangemeasurement applies to only the specified range of instances.
+all measurement applies to all instances.measurement applies to all instances.most measurement applies to most of the instances inspected.measurement applies to most of the instances inspected.range measurement applies to only the specified range of instances.measurement applies to only the specified range of instances.